Module Code | CSU33013 |

 Presentations/ Demonstrations | Presentation & demonstration of the progress & final version of the SwEng project | LO6, LO8 | 15% | 1 | TBC |

-In addition to achieving a pass mark for the module, students are also required to attend 75% of the scheduled team meetings (with the teaching staff, the demonstrators and the team itself).
-If a student does not satisfy this requirement he/she will be deemed to have failed the module.
+In addition to achieving a pass mark for the module, students are also required to attend all the scheduled team meetings (with the company client, teaching staff, the demonstrators and the team itself).
+If a student does not satisfy this requirement she/he will be deemed to have failed the module.

 Reassessment Details